 He is a known name to every Assamese household.
 From the aroma of the roots to which he belongs to the cologne of the urban concrete settlements, singer-composer-lyricist Manas Robin has seen it all.
-Jonbai, Priya O Priya, Lefafa is just a few names that one associates to his success list.
+Jonbai, Priya O Priya, Lefafa are just a few names that one associates to his success list.
 In the following interview, the musical maestro has to say a lot more than just music.

 The Journey preludes

 It was back in 2000 when I and my troupe performed for the first time at a Bihu function at Lakhimpur.
 I had the feeling that I was an unknown face, but I was proved wrong as almost all the Bihu committees of the nearby places called us to perform at their respective functions after our first performance.
-Initially it was just a one night trip initially, but lasted for 17 more nights.
+Initially, it was just a one night trip but lasted for 17 more nights.
 This I feel is the real beginning of my musical journey.

 About the First album

 Niharika, my first album was conceived during my J B College days, Jorhat with my musician bench-mates.
 After moving to Guwahati for higher studies, the dream of a music album tempted our thoughts even more.
 Randomly we composed a few songs and also recorded them.
 By some stroke of chance, we were noticed by the owner of Music Makers and he liked our compositions and finalized a deal for an album.
 This way Niharika was born.